Brent-Liu/searchengine/README.md

 useState function is called a React hook.

 If we want to share state among components horizonally, we can put the state to parent components, called lifting state

+React props are just JS object, so we can apply a couple JS tricks to it.
+Like destructuring the props object

+Even though both have the same syntax (three dots), the rest operator shouldn’t be mistaken with the spread operator